Blog

 - Git

-If you're on Windows, WSL2 is strongly recommended for a smooth experience with Docker networking.
+On Windows, use WSL2 for smooth Docker networking.

 git clone https://github.com/barfinex/monorepo.git cd monorepo/trading.apps